Menu

 Episcopal Community Services

-Raynier Institute & Foundation funded Episcopal Community Services’ (ECS’) MindSet program for the first time in MindSet’s second year for $75,000, third year for $75,000, fourth year for $150,000, and now its fifth year, for $300,000.
+Raynier Institute & Foundation funded Episcopal Community Services’ (ECS’) MindSet program for the first time in 2020 for $75,000, in 2021 for $75,000, in 2022 $150,000, in 2023 for $175,000 and in 2024 for $125,000.
 This foundational support will help in impacting lives with graduations from MindSet and growing with new program recruits.

 MindSet is ECS’ life-changing solution for highly motivated adults whose personal lives are generally stable, but who still require support in order to move themselves and their families out of poverty and beyond it for the next generation.
 With a metrics-driven innovative approach, ECS coaches program participants along the holistic “Bridge to Prosperity”: a five-pillar model for sustainable self-sufficiency which encompasses the following social determinants of health: Family Stability, Well-Being, Financial Management, Education/Training, and Employment/Career.
 MindSet coaches and specialists stand beside participants to help them set and meet their goals through one-on-one coaching to reinforce executive functioning skills, group learning activities, financial incentives and a savings match.
 This 5- to 7-year program is designed to break the cycle of intergenerational poverty, one family at a time, and is unique in the region.